samuelleeplus/onlineStore/README.md

 # online-store

-This online project was developed as part of Software Engineering/CS308 course at Sabanci University.
-Members (in alphabetic order):
+This project was developed as part of Software Engineering/CS308 course project at Sabanci University.
+Members (in alphabetical order):

 <ul>